 To file an oral or written appeal with us:

 You may appeal by phone, writing, fax, or in person.
-The contact information and address is found in Section 1 under "Appeals and Grievances."
+You will find the contact information and address in Section 1 under "Appeals and Grievances."
 You can also appeal using the member portal at member.ucare.org.